Banking in Indonesia

 Credit Card Fraud

 Expatriates are advised to be extremely cautious using credit cards in Indonesia due to the danger of credit card fraud.
+Unfortunately Indonesia has one of the highest incidences of Credit Card fraud in the world.
 Crimes related to credit card misuse are prevalent and include the use of stolen or counterfeit credit cards for internet transactions.
 A spokesperson from the Indonesian Credit Card Association (AKKI), acknowledged that banks often had additional requirements for foreign nationals who were seeking credit.

-Reduce your exposure by opening a local account and shredding all receipts (they generally have your full credit card number and expiry date on them) and documents with personal information.
+Reduce your exposure by opening a local bank account with only a small amount of money.
+Shred all your credit card receipts (they generally have your full credit card number and expiry date on them) and documents with personal information.
 Carry a minimum number of credit cards with you and have a record of their numbers and who to call if they are stolen or lost; opening a local bank account can also reduce your exposure.

 For more information on Credit Card Fraud in Indonesia

 Money changers are conveniently located throughout the city as well as in most shopping malls, department stores and hotels.
-It is recommended to bring only brand new unmarked notes, as old, dirty or marked notes are often rejected by money changers.
-They will NOT accept any US dollar bills smaller than $50.
+It is recommended to bring only brand new unmarked notes, as old, dirty or marked notes are often rejected or traded at a reduced rate by money changers.
+They prefer US dollar bills in $50 and $100 denominations.

-By comparison, local banks (BII, BNI, BCA, etc) often give exchange rates that are at least as good as the money changers, and sometimes a bit better.
+By comparison, local banks (BII, BNI, BCA, etc) often give exchange rates that are at least as good as the money changers.
 Banks also have a lower risk of giving you fake Indonesian money.
 But the banks close earlier and can take longer to change money.
+Money changers are open on the weekend however the weekend rate may be slightly inflated to compensate for any drastic rate fluctuation that may occur when markets open on Monday.

 Once you understand the mysteries of Indonesia's money and banking system you will soon feel comfortable with the local currency.
 For most expatriates with foreign currency salaries to spend, Indonesia offers many great bargains!